Union of Poles in Germany: Early history

 In February 1933 the Union created a central financial institution, "Bank Słowiański" (The Slavic Bank), with a professional and technical staff.
 This institution was one of many Polish financial and economic organisations in Germany, such as: banks of peasant farmers, cooperatives, agricultural circles and savings banks.
 Up to 1931, twenty-one Polish credit banks acted in Germany.

 In Nazi Germany Poles faced increased problems, as the Nazis attempted to force cultural unity on the country.
 Poles outside of the Upper Silesia, such as Lower Silesia, were forced to declare German nationality; activists of the union were subject to persecutions.
 However, the union was kept legal in the hope of avoiding escalations of ethnic conflict that would create problems for the German minority in Poland (mostly in the autonomous Silesian Voivodeship, in Wielkopolska and the then Pomeranian Voivodeship, comprising parts of former West Prussia in the Polish Corridor, 1919–1939).

 The leaders of the Union found it necessary to invent new symbols for the Union to avoid the possibility that Poles would adhere to the new “national” symbols, such as the Nazi salute and the swastika.

 This led to invention of the symbol of the Union, the Rodło, a stylized representation of the Vistula river.
 The reason for its adoption was that the Polish national symbol, the White Eagle, was not allowed by Prussian law.
-The Nazi swastika provided a certain inspiration for the Poles's own alternative symbol that was designed to be a challenge to Nazi Germany.
+The Nazi swastika provided a certain inspiration for the Poles own alternative symbol that was designed to be a challenge to Nazi Germany.
 It was created by the graphic designer Janina Kłopocka, who made a rough sketch of "the emblem of the Vistula river, cradle of the Polish people, and royal Kraków — the cradle of Polish culture".
 The white emblem was placed on a red background to emphasize the solidarity with the Polish nation and its soul.